Singularity 6 raises $30M to fund upcoming fantasy ‘community simulation’ MMO – TechCrunch

 LA-based game studio Singularity 6 has banked more funding as it scales itself up and readies for the launch of its debut title.

-The startup tells TechCrunch, they’ve raised $30 million in a Series B bout of funding led by FunPlus Ventures with additional participation from Andreessen Horowitz (a16z), LVP, Transcend, Anthos Capital and Mitch Lasky.
+The startup tells TechCrunch they’ve raised $30 million in a Series B bout of funding led by FunPlus Ventures with additional participation from Andreessen Horowitz (a16z), LVP, Transcend, Anthos Capital and Mitch Lasky.
 The studio has now disclosed some $49 million in funding, a sizable sum, but one that showcases how much investors are looking to rally around gaming platform plays in the wake of Roblox’s monster IPO.

 In 2019, Singularity 6 raised a $16.5 million Series A led by Andreessen Horowitz.
 At the time, the studio was mum on details about its upcoming debut title, but we’ve learned more about it since.